Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training Tips

 There are tons of different training techniques for dogs, and it’s largely up to you which methods you want to choose for your GSD.
-No matter what you use, here are tried-and-tested tips to help train your GSD successfully:
+No matter what you use, here are tried-and-tested tips to help train your GSD successfully.

-1. Varied Training Environments
+1. Have Varied Training Environments

 Training in your backyard where all the elements are constant and controllable is great, especially in the early stages, but it can be problematic in the long run.
 This is because your GSD may be able to respond to commands easily in a controlled environment, but as soon as there are other dogs or distractions around, their training goes out the window!
 It’s a great idea to (safely) take them to places where there are large groups of people, noises, other animals, and traffic to cement their training in every situation.